Tropical Garden Ideas That Make You Feel Like You’re Vacationing in Your Own Backyard

 Palm Border

-Then add colorful tropical plants near the base to soften the edges without crowding the path.
+Add some colorful tropical plants near the base to soften everything without crowding the path you actually need to use.

 @kompanionlawncare